kchapelier/SimpleMidiInput.js/README-MIDILEARN.md

 For web apps, the main advantage is that the MIDI binding doesn't have to be hardcoded.
 The users can effectively bind the parameters to the events of their choice.

-Exemple in Pro Tools : https://www.youtube.com/watch?v=fExGqNi4j5o
+Example in Pro Tools : https://www.youtube.com/watch?v=fExGqNi4j5o

 SimpleMidiInput supports classic CC bindings as well as per-note velocity bindings (with support for aftertouch if the controller supports this feature).